Functional central limit theorems for non-local branching Markov processes: Main results

-Both points of Remark \ref{remark : large regime} will be proved during the proof of Theorem \ref{thm: main result large}.
-As a corollary of Theorem \ref{thm: main result large}, we obtain the following strong law of large numbers. \begin{corollary}[SLLN] Let \(f \in C_0(E)\).
+As a corollary of Theorem \ref{thm: main result large}, we obtain the following strong law of large numbers.
+Note that this extends \cite[Theorem 12.3]{bNTEbook} to non-simple leading eigenvalues. \begin{corollary}[LLN] Let \(f \in C_{\psi}(E)\).
 Under the conditions of Theorem \ref{thm: main result large}, for any initial position \(x \in E\), we have that as $t \to \infty$,